rbanks54/rbanks54.github.io/_posts/2018-04-18-reviewing_vsts_pull_requests.md

 `git config --add remote.origin.fetch +refs/pull/*/merge:refs/remotes/origin/pr/*`

-You should then be able now do this:
+You should now be able to do this:
 ```
 git fetch origin
 git checkout pr/1234